reactive-python/reactpy/docs/source/installation.rst

 .. note::

-    To contribute to IDOM, refer to the :ref:`Developer Workflow` instructions.
+    To contribute to IDOM, refer to the :ref:`Developer Guide` instructions.

 Extra Features